ikushum/100-days-of-Algorithm-Challenge/README.md

 12) **largest_5_digit:** It returns the largest five digit sequence of number found within the number given.
 The number will be passed in as a string of only digits.
 It should return a five digit integer.

 13) **palindrome_chain_length:** It takes a positive number and returns the number of special steps needed to obtain a palindrome.
 The special step is: "reverse the digits, and add to the original number".

+### Day 9: January 29, 2017

+14) **hashtag_generator:** It takes a string and does the following:
+    If the final result is longer than 140 chars it returns false.
+    If the input is a empty string it returns false.
+    It starts with a hashtag (#).
+    All words have their first letter capitalized.
+    for example input of " hello world " => "#HelloWorld"